testcontainers/testcontainers-node/docs/features/containers.md

 ## Stopping a container

 Testcontainers by default will not wait until the container has stopped.
-It will simply issue the stop command and return immediately:
+It will simply issue the stop command and return immediately.
+This is to save time when running tests.

 ```javascript
 const container = await new GenericContainer("postgres").start();